 I am the wife of a wonderful husband and the mom of three super adult kids and their spouses.
-I also proudly have three adorable grandsons.
+I also proudly have five adorable grandsons.
 I happily taught preschool for 25 years.
 When I'm not with my grandsons I spend much of my time indulging in my "Quilty Pleasures."

 Happy Tuesday!!!
 Today I will share two quilts that I made in 2011.
 These quilts were made as part of a class offered by Pennington Quilt Works.
 The class was called Stash Club.
 Every month we would bring fabric from home with only a hint as to what we would do with it.
 During the class we received instructions to make a quilt using a specific technique.
 I loved the element of surprise with these quilts.